 PTS licensees must accept any in-band interference caused by a registered spectrum licence device operating in accordance with the stated core conditions of the licence and the relevant section 145 determination in force for the spectrum licence at the time.
 The current section 145 determination in force is the Radiocommunications (Unacceptable Levels of Interference — 1800 MHz Band) Determination 2023 [7].

-Consequently, Advisory Note FA will also be applied to all PTS licences located within 100 km and operating co-channel to a spectrum licence space.
+Consequently, Advisory Note FA (not applicable to rail PTS licences) will also be applied to all PTS licences located within 100 km and operating co-channel to a spectrum licence space.
 This note informs licensees that if interference is caused by a registered spectrum licence device, the ACMA will consider that the spectrum licence device has priority over the PTS licence when settling the dispute, irrespective of the date the device was registered.

 Adjacent Band Spectrum Licence Devices

 A PTS system operating in frequency adjacent spectrum to a registered spectrum licence device has the potential to cause or receive in-band or out-of-band interference.